comprobo25/comprobo25.github.io/in-class/day01.md

 2. Build a vehicle that, like the love vehicle, approaches light sources.
 The key difference is that this vehicle should stop with its front at a 45 degree angle from the light source.
 3. Build a vehicle that orbits around light sources.
 4. Build a vehicle that drives back and forth over a light source.
+5. Can you think of a behavior that *could not* be realized in the simulator (i.e., there is no possible way to configure the vehicle to achieve the behavior)?
-5. Come up with an interesting behavior and see if you can replicate it in the simulator.
+6. Come up with an interesting behavior and see if you can replicate it in the simulator.

 ## Additional resources